Enhanced Mobility of Seniors and Individuals with Disabilities

 Credentials/Documentation

 FTA apportions the funds to the States and large urbanized areas on an annual basis.
 The Governor of each State or an official designee designates an agency to administer the program.
 Projects must be included in the State Transportation Improvement Program (STIP) approved by FTA and FHWA and must be included in a locally developed Coordinated Public Transit Human Services Transportation Plan.
 Compliance with FTA's Annual list of Certifications and Assurances is required.
 Eligible costs must be in accordance with 2 CFR 200.
 The state or designated recipient must submit a program of projects (POP) listing all subrecipients and projects in accordance with FTA Circular 9070.1G.
 FTA annually issues a Federal Register Notice of apportionments, allocations, and program information.
-Notices can be found on the FTA website at www.fta.dot.gov/ or by contacting the appropriate FTA Regional office to obtain copies or publication dates.
+Notices can be found on the FTA website at www.transit.dot.gov/ or by contacting the appropriate FTA Regional office to obtain copies or publication dates.
+2 CFR 200, Subpart E - Cost Principles applies to this program.

 What is the process for applying and being award this assistance?